MatzFan/GRHttp/README.md

-# GRHttp - A native Ruby generic HTTP and WebSocket server.
+# GRHttp - A native Ruby Generic HTTP and WebSocket server.

-Wait for it... - For now I just have the HTTP part finished... almost (the API design might change).

 This is a native Ruby HTTP and WebSocket multi-threaded server that uses the [GReactor](https://github.com/boazsegev/GReactor) library.

 This means it's all ruby, no C or Java code.
+The code is thread-safe and also supports GReactor's forking... although it might effect your code.

 ## Installation